giuliofoletto/rethebes/README.md

 where `<config-file>` is the path of a configuration file.
 See [examples/README.md](examples/README.md) for a guide about configuration files, and pre-made examples.

-Note that unless you specify otherwise in the configuration file, running `rethebes` creates the folder `~/.rethebes`, which is not deleted by `pipx` during if you uninstall `rethebes`.

 Assuming your configuration file instructed `rethebes` to save the measurements results, you can visualize them with